 Some sessions start with a short lesson to help the others learn from the more experienced needlecrafters about various stitches, techniques, yarns, patterns, hints about how to read patterns, etc. Then, we move on to visiting with each other and working on our various projects.

-We are still a “young” group in that we only formed back in the Fall of 2013.
 We are always looking for new members.
 To paraphrase Descartes, “Nodo colligo feliciter, ergo sum.
 I hook happily, therefore I am. ”

 Think water, not snow!
 The Ski Club takes advantage of a perfect environment to engage in a number of water based activities.
 They include water-skiing, barefoot skiing, slalom skiing, wake-boarding, wake surfing, wake skating & knee-boarding.
 The Ski Club provides extraordinary performances for our annual regatta.
 When not in the water, the Ski Club has a social component and sponsors the New Year’s Eve Party in the Community Center.
 Residents of Lake Heritage of all ages participate.